Zenith-Sterling/Complete-Auxiliary-Airframe-Data---ERF2026/README.md

 trim equations.
 Baseline rotor and wing loads are supplied by the flexible MTR C81 models.
 The auxiliary fuselage, tail, control-surface, and drag loads are not applied in the nonlinear flexible time-domain calculation.

-## Recommended release procedure

-1. Create a public GitHub repository named `MTR-XV15-maneuver-flutter-data`.
-2. Upload the contents of this folder to the repository root.
-3. Replace `YOUR_GITHUB_USERNAME` in all files.
-4. Review `LICENSE_NOTICE.md` and select the final reuse terms.
-5. Commit the files.
-6. Create a GitHub Release with tag `v1.0`.
-7. Confirm that the Release URL matches the URL used in the manuscript.

 ## Data format